AraneaDev/accountant/docs/installation.md

 // ...
 ```

-Finally, the configuration file must be loaded into the application by adding the following to `bootstrap/app.php`:
+Finally, the configuration file must be loaded into the application by adding the following line to `bootstrap/app.php`:

 ```php
 // ...